Fenix TK22 v2.0 flashlight review: 1600 Lumens

 This light uses 21700 cells, but with the included adapter you’ll be able to use 18650 batteries as well.
 The adapter has a little spring on the inside to make up for the size difference.
 Without this adapter, many 18650 batteries simply won’t fit.
 They would just rattle around.
 Some protected batteries ended up working without the adapter, but when you bump the light strongly, it would blink for a moment.

-There is no USB-charger built-in, so you need to use a dedicated battery charger for charging the batteries.
+There is no onboard USB charging, so you need to use a dedicated battery charger for charging the batteries.
 The TK22 v2.0 doesn’t come with batteries either.

 All of my readings were taken from a fully-charged Fenix ARB-L21 21700 battery.
 I charged the battery in the Fenix PD36R before using it in this light.
 The ARB L21 battery is too long to charge in 99% of the chargers that are currently on the market due to its length.
 I tested Amps with a Fluke 77III and standard Fluke wires.